The Island Drum

 Sound like your cup of tea?

-Here’s a quick guide to Kampung Kuala Teriang with a few recommendations for places to stay, places to eat and a few other juicy tidbits to get you started on your unique kampung stay adventure.
+Here’s a quick guide to Kampung Kuala Teriang with a few recommendations for places to stay, places to eat and a few other juicy tidbits to get you started on your unique Langkawi homestay or kampung stay adventure.
+Updated November 2024

 Best places to stay in Kampung Kuala Teriang

-The Kuala Teriang area has several accommodation offerings, and they generally cover all budgets as well as styles.
-Along the waterfront and nearby main roads, there are a few standouts which have all settled into the business of clean, comfortable rooms with a warm welcome and plenty of kampung ambiance.
+Kuala Teriang and nearby Padang Matsirat have several accommodation offerings, and they generally cover all budgets as well as styles.
+Along the waterfronts and nearby main roads, there are a few standouts which have all settled into the business of clean, comfortable rooms with a warm welcome and plenty of kampung ambiance.
 Personally checked out and recommended by yours truly, these lovely options hit the mark when it comes to kampung living.

 IDAMAN GUEST HOUSE